Bison on the Boulevard

 Canadians report experiencing some form of child abuses

-investigations of child abuse and neglect take place in Canada annually.
+investigations of child abuse and neglect in Canada annually

 Stories of Hope